-I will explain this with an example if a student drops out after his/her 1 or 2 years of higher education then he/she will get the academic credits which will be used in the future if the student plans to get back and complete his/her education which promotes the multiple entry system and the aim behind this is to give them opportunities to dropouts to come back and complete their education.
+I will explain this with an example if a student drops out after his/her 1 or 2 years of higher education then he/she will get the academic credits which will be used in the publish if the student plans to get back and complete his/her education which promotes the multiple entry system and the aim behind this is to give them opportunities to dropouts to come back and complete their education.

 Other Important Changes